Baked Ziti Recipe. With Fire Roasted Tomatoes and Ground Beef, this is ultimate comfort food. An easy no fuss recipe.

 High Altitude (3500-6500 ft): Increase covered bake time to 30 minutes.

-If you like, use ground turkey or chicken in place of the ground beef.
+Substitution: If you like, use ground turkey or chicken in place of the ground beef.
+Substitute 1 teaspoon dried oregano for fresh.

-Baked Ziti With Fire Roasted Tomatoes …It’s What’s For Dinner.
+Baked Ziti Recipe With Fire Roasted Tomatoes …It’s What’s For Dinner.